Aleman-Z/Aleman-Z/README.md

 ## Projects I've led

-Here are some repositories of projects I have led, hosted in my lab's GitHub account:
+Here are some repositories of projects I have led during my PhD, hosted in my lab's GitHub account:

 - [RGS14](https://github.com/genzellab/RGS14) - LFP and single unit analyses to study the effect of increased cortical analysis in memory consolidation.
 - [CBD](https://github.com/genzellab/CBD) - LFP analysis to study the effect of Cannabidiol on memory and sleep.